Performance AIRspace Residency

 Their project STAMINA (2020) is a public demonstration of efforts to find inner strength.
 It raises questions of ego, desire, locating self in fantasy, and locating fantasy in oneself.
 It grapples with the choice to stay.
 It implicates the artists’ bodies, the audience, imaginations, inner dialogues, and pop culture to dig deep and come out the other side with more honesty.
 Lieber and Smith create episodes of levity, darkness, and discomfort, in hopes that the audience might also experience something real.
 Using their deep practices of improvisation, this piece, like their body of work, analyzes trauma, directly facing the complicated process of healing together.

-Abrons Arts Center’s AIRspace Residency for Performing Artists is made possible with funds from The Jerome Foundation and NYC’s Department of Cultural Affairs.
+Abrons Arts Center’s Performance AIRspace Residency is made possible with funds from The Jerome Foundation and NYC’s Department of Cultural Affairs.